prakharbuilds/Grivn/Terms-of-Service.md

-# Terms of Service for Grivn Bot
+# Terms of Service — Grivn Bot

-Last Updated: July 4, 2025
+_Last Updated: July 4, 2025_

+By inviting or using Grivn Bot ("Grivn", "the Bot", "we", "our") in any Discord server, you ("the User", "Server Owner", or "Administrator") agree to be bound by these Terms of Service.

-By adding Grivn Bot ("the Bot") to your Discord server or using any of its features, you agree to the following Terms of Service ("Terms").
-If you do not agree, do not use the Bot.
+If you do not agree with any part of these terms, do not use or interact with the Bot.

+---

-## 1. Usage
+## 1. Compliance with Discord Terms

-You may use Grivn only in accordance with these Terms and all applicable laws and regulations.
-Abusive, malicious, or unlawful use is strictly prohibited.
+Use of Grivn must comply with [Discord’s Terms of Service](https://discord.com/terms) and [Community Guidelines](https://discord.com/guidelines).
+Any violations of these terms while using Grivn may result in removal of the Bot from your server and/or reporting to Discord Trust & Safety.

+---

-## 2. Ownership and Intellectual Property
+## 2. Usage Rights

-Grivn is developed and maintained by the Grivn.dev team.
-All associated code, branding, and features are the intellectual property of the developers unless explicitly stated otherwise.
+Grivn is provided under an open-source license for general public use, but remains under the ownership and control of its developers.
+You are permitted to use the Bot in your server, subject to the following:

+- Do not use the Bot for spam, raids, harassment, illegal activity, or to circumvent Discord's safety features.
+- Do not attempt to reverse-engineer, clone, or rebrand the Bot as your own.
+- Do not exploit vulnerabilities or abuse the Bot in ways not intended by its creators.

+---

 ## 3. Disclaimer of Warranty

-Grivn is provided "as-is" with no warranty or guarantee of uptime, security, or performance.
-We are not liable for any data loss, damage, or unexpected behavior.
+Grivn is provided “as is,” without warranty of any kind, expressed or implied.
+We make no guarantees regarding uptime, feature availability, accuracy of data, or bot response time.

+The developers are not liable for any damages, losses, or disruptions caused by use of the Bot.

+---

-## 4. Termination
+## 4. Termination of Service

-We reserve the right to block or restrict access to Grivn at any time, for any reason, including violations of these Terms.
+We reserve the right to block Grivn from any server at our discretion, with or without prior notice, for reasons including but not limited to:

+- Abuse or exploitation
+- Breach of these Terms
+- Discord API violations
+- Malicious use

+---

-## 5. Modifications
+## 5. Modifications to the Terms

-We may update these Terms at any time.
-Continued use of the Bot after changes are published constitutes acceptance of the new Terms.
+These Terms may be updated at any time.
+Continued use of Grivn after changes are published constitutes acceptance of the new Terms.
+Significant updates will be noted in the [support server](https://discord.gg/ZPZvmj8Yd7).

+---

-## 6. Support
+## 6. Contact and Support

-For assistance, questions, or bug reports, please visit our support server: [https://discord.gg/ZPZvmj8Yd7](https://discord.gg/ZPZvmj8Yd7)
+For questions, bug reports, feature requests, or data inquiries, contact us via the official support server: [https://discord.gg/ZPZvmj8Yd7](https://discord.gg/ZPZvmj8Yd7)